 The scriptures pertaining to the requirements for salvation cannot be reconciled with the facts of history or the rest of the Bible, if God the Father and Jesus Christ have been trying to save all of humanity from the time of Adam to this present age.
-However, the understanding that God is not trying to do this before the establishment of his kingdom on earth clarifies the meaning of these scriptures.
+However, the understanding that God is not trying to save all of humanity before the establishment of the Kingdom of God on earth clarifies the meaning of these scriptures.

 If God were trying to save mankind now, he would do it!
 There is no competition or contest for the lives of humans between God and Satan.
 God alone is in authority over all that exists in heaven and earth.
 Satan can do nothing against God's will or without God's permission.
-God allows Satan to rule the earth within set parameters that do not adversely influence his overall plan for the salvation of humanity.
-God's plan for humanity is right on schedule, and no human or evil spirit can stop God from fulfilling his purpose for mankind.
+God allows Satan to rule the earth within set parameters which do not adversely influence his overall plan for the salvation of humanity.
+The Sovereign God's plan for humanity is right on schedule, and no human or evil spirit can stop him from fulfilling his purpose for mankind.

 Today is not the only day of salvation; it is 'a' day of salvation.
 Calling all of humanity to salvation at one time has never been a part of God's plan.
 However, at the proper time and after the proper sequence of events, he will present this opportunity to all of humanity.
-Surprising as it may be, this is not the only day of salvation for humanity; it is only the day of salvation for those called and chosen for salvation in this age for a special purpose.
-See our study paper for a full explanation of the day of salvation.
+Surprising as it may be, this is not the only day of salvation for humanity; it is only 'a' day of salvation for those called and chosen for salvation in this age for a special purpose.
+See chapter 8 for a full explanation of a day of salvation.

 GOSPEL PREACHED FOR A WITNESS

-Jesus says the Gospel was to be preached only as a witness; he says nothing about trying to convert all of humanity during this present age:
+Jesus said the Gospel was to be preached only as a witness; he said nothing about trying to convert all of humanity during this present age:

-The end that is spoken of here is the end of human rule on this earth.
+The end which is spoken of in verse 14, is the end of human rule on this earth.
 A new age will begin after the end of human rule, and the Kingdom of God will reign on earth with Jesus Christ as its king.

 During this present age, many people are called and exposed to the opportunity for salvation, yet those who are called are very few in comparison to the earth's population.
 And among those who are called, few are chosen to participate in the first resurrection: "So the last shall be first, and the first last: for many be called, but few chosen" (Matt.20:16; 22:14 KJV).